ArthurVM/TreeMer/README.md

 ## Overview

 This tool calculates the distance between a set of nucleotide sequences in FASTA format by digesting them into kmer count vectors (effectively kmer spectra).
 The pairwise distance between all pairs of vectors are calculated and clustered to build a Hierarchical clustering tree.
 A number of distance metrics and clustering methods are supported (see distance and clustering).

+## Installation
+Installation is very straightforward, simply run

+    git clone git@github.com:ArthurVM/TreeMer.git
+    cd TreeMer
+    python3 -m pip install -d dependencies.txt

+and you are good to go!

 ## Input